AloisSeckar/InfiniTimeline/README.md

 The component keeps loading more entries from the source as user scrolls down with a mouse until the data source is depleated (or the browser tab crashes).

 It is possible to select, whether the entry `title` is just a plain text or if the values hold inside `title` represent JS date.
 This `titleFormat` option defaults to `'text'`.
 If `'date'` is requested, the output can be adjusted via `titleDateFormat` string.
 The formatting is made using [`useDateFormat`](https://vueuse.org/shared/useDateFormat/) function from VueUse.
 The format defaults to `YYYY-MM-DD`.
+Those settings can be fine-grained for each entry separately (see [Providing data](#Providing data)) or defined component-wide via props (see [Props reference](#Props reference))

 ### Providing data
 Data elements are represented by a following object: